projectsbyif/openapis/pages/introduction-to-open-apis.md

 APIs power many of the things we've become used to like paying for things online, comparing prices, and switching bank accounts.

-A transformation is underway with [the Open Banking Standard](https://www.openbanking.org.uk) with new services giving people new access and control over their data.
+A transformation is underway with [the Open Banking Standard](https://www.openbanking.org.uk) with new services giving people new access and control over data about them.

 ## Open APIs will help people exercise their digital rights